 Yes, the Luna Display hardware unit is required for all connections, whether you are connecting via Wi-Fi or via cable (USB, Ethernet, or Thunderbolt).
 The apps will not work without the Luna Display hardware plugged into the primary Mac.

 Luna Display only supports devices running macOS, iPadOS, and Windows 10.
-Luna does not work on Android or Linux devices.
+Luna does not work on Android, Linux, or ARM-based devices.